What is the Kirklees Local Offer?

 Disabled changing and toilet facilities, including changing places and adult facilities?

 We offer a purpose built SEND setting with specialist resources to meet a variety of needs.
 Facilities include: Sensory Room, Sensory Regulation Room, Rebound Room, Hydrotherapy Pool, Interactive Soft Play Room, Track Chair System, Sensory Garden……….

 How do you communicate with those whose first language is not English or who use alternative communication methods other than the spoken word?

-We use a Total Communication Strategy to meet the communication needs of our students and also employ Bilingual Support Workers for Urdu and Polish.
+We use a Total Communication Strategy to meet the communication needs of our students and also employ staff fluent in a variety of languages including: Urdu, Spanish and Polish.

 How will equipment and facilities to support children and young people with Special Educational Needs and Disabilities be secured?